janus-idp/backstage-plugins/plugins/aap-backend/README.md

 ## For users

-### Accessing job templates from Ansible Automation Platform in Backstage
+### Accessing templates from Ansible Automation Platform in Backstage

-Once the AAP Backstage provider plugin is configured successfully, it synchronizes the job templates from AAP and displays them in the Backstage Catalog page as Resources.
+Once the AAP Backstage provider plugin is configured successfully, it synchronizes the templates including job templates and workflow job templates from AAP and displays them on the Backstage Catalog page as Resources.

 #### Prerequisites